Pavel-Gs/finance_tracker_mern/README.md

 # FINANCE ORGANIZER

 This is a full-stack MERN app.
 Organize and view your finances, add new expense and income entries and analyze the trends via graphs.
-(Inspired by John Smilga's "Jobify"; Allow 30+ sec. to load due to free tier limitations).
+(Inspired by John Smilga's "Jobify")

+- Allow 30+ sec. to load due to free tier limitations
+- Use any email to register and login (there will be no confirmation mail in your inbox)

 [Published site |==>](https://finance-tracker-vlqa.onrender.com/)